Battle rope HIIT

 What equipment will you need?

 Battle ropes come in 3 main sizes and are separated by the diameter and length of the rope.
-They can be purchased on ebay.com and can vary in price from £26-£193 ($35 – $259).
+They can be purchased on amazon.com and can vary in price from £26-£193 ($37.99 – $68.49).

 You will need an anchor point

-In this video, I used a tree to anchor the rope too.
+In this video, I used a tree to anchor the rope too, but there are other alternatives you could use from amazon.
 You need something strong enough to take all the forces that you are going to be placed on the rope.

-How To Turn This Into A 10-20 minute HIIT workout routine.
+How To Turn This Into A 10-20 minute battle rope HIIT workout routine.

 Choose any 5 exercises from the 21 that I show in this video.
 Repeat each exercise two times for a 10-minute -workout and four times for a 20-minute -workout using the following rest intervals.